Skip To Content

 resultOffset

-This option can be used for fetching query results by skipping the specified number of records and starting from the next record (that is, resultOffset + 1).
+The number of records that will be skipped when fetching query results.
+The first query result will be the next record (that is, resultOffset + 1).
 The default is 0.
 This parameter only applies if supportsPagination is true.
-You can use this option to fetch records that are beyond maxRecordCount.
+You can use this parameter to fetch records that are beyond the maxRecordCount value.

 Example